Manus vs OpenClaw

 Choose Manus if...

-- +Choose Manus if you want to go from a plain-English description or a reference/Figma import to a production-ready full-stack web app (including backend pieces) with logins, a built-in database, and integrations like Stripe subscriptions—so you can ship internal tools, dashboards, or customer-facing SaaS quickly without engineering resources.
+- +Choose **Manus** if you want to go from a plain-English description (or a Figma reference) to a **production-ready full-stack web app** quickly—especially when you need backend essentials included out of the box (built-in database, login flows, and exportable codebase).

 Choose OpenClaw if...